 Today, there are several research facilities based on neutron sources in Europe, which raises the question, "So why do we need another neutron facility?"
 Most existing sources are based on nuclear reactors, an approach that has reached its maximum capability and cannot be developed further.
-It is time for a new approach to neutron science.
+It is time for a new approach to neutron science in Europe.

-Europe today has more than 5,000 researchers using neutrons.
-The limitations of reactor technology have long been know, and it is the concensus among neutron scientists that increased spallation capacity is a necessary step forward.
+The limitations of reactor technology have long been known, and it is the consensus among neutron scientists that increased spallation capacity is a necessary step forward.
 With an improved source there is also the need for ESS to develop increasingly sophisticated instruments and detectors.

 Better sources and better instruments means exponentially more data to collect and analyze.
 That means the scientists doing research at ESS must be positioned to take full advantage of the last decade of exponential growth in data management capacity and computational power.
-As a Greenfield project, built from the ground up not only physically, but organizationally and philosophically, ESS is positioned as the vanguard of the next century of experimental science and the world's next great Big Science facility.
+As a Greenfield project, built from the ground up not only physically, but organisationally and philosophically, ESS is positioned as the vanguard of the next century of experimental science and the world's next great Big Science facility.